cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     For example, `port: 80:8080` will map port `8080` of the container to be available on local port `80` within a task.

 ??? tip "Overriding Default Command"
-    It's also possible to override default `CMD` of an additional container via `command` field:
+    It's also possible to override the default `CMD` of an additional container via `command` field:

     ```yaml
     container: